 9. In case they move too far

 Invest in a child locator ID Bracelet.
-Not a fan of leashes for children but realistic that sometimes they get away from us, like in a crowded area where they sneak between people and parents get stuck (happened to me as a child), some security here is helpful.
+I’m not a fan of leashes for children but realistic that sometimes they get away from us.
+For instance, in a crowded area where children sneak between people and parents get stuck.
+(This happened to me as a child.)
+Some security here is helpful.
 An ID Bracelet that connects to information like how to contact a parent can be a sanity saver.
 Let’s hope you never need it but just in case, teach your child to find an employee or another mom (those are easy to spot) and ask for help.